 - Leave with a plan and the skills to create a more highly engaged workplace

-Key Activities: Assess your preferred communication style, practice your teamwork in multiple settings, and leave with a plan for creating engagement
+Key Activities: Assess your preferred communication style, practice your teamwork in multiple settings, and leave with a plan for creating engagement.

-- The Strategic Leader (Core) REGISTRATION IS OPEN
+The Strategic Leader (Core) REGISTRATION IS CLOSED

 The people in any postsecondary organization are interdependent, but it can be difficult to see this given our prevailing “silo” organizational structures.
 Learn techniques of systems thinking that will enhance your ability to make effective decisions and acknowledge the living systems in which we work.
+We will focus on:

-- How to develop a systems thinking mind-set
+- Developing a systems thinking mind-set

 - Advantages and limitations of an interest-based approach to problem-solving